Command Line Interface¶

 instances once called, while specific groups of options, like Config Options for

-are defined in each specific command file (see for example the
+pip config are defined in each specific command file (see for example the

 configuration.py).